The Abolition of Species

 The indifferently wise Cyrus Golden the Lion, king of the Gente, rules the remaining three-city state of former Europe.
 Yet, other forces stir – the last struggling human resistance; the Atlanteans with their mysterious undersea plans; the factions of Badger, Fox and Lynx within the empire itself; and, in the Amazon, a ceramic form of postbiological life.
 Cyrus Golden sends the wolf Dmitri Stepanovich on a diplomatic mission, and in the course of his journey Dmitri discovers truths about natural history, war and politics for which he was unprepared.
 The subsequent war that breaks out will come to span three planets and thousands of years – encompassing treachery and massacres, music and mathematics, savagery and decadence, as well as the terraformation of Mars and Venus and the manipulation of time itself.

 By turns grandiose, horrific, erotic, scathing, and visionary, The Abolition of Species is a tale of love and war after the fall of man and an epic meditation on the theory of evolution unlike any other, where literary gene-splicing runs rampant: from Plato, Darwin, Marx, Machiavelli and Shakespeare to C.S.
 Lewis, Phillip K. Dick, Ursula K. Le Guin and Rinpoche.

-Here, the “abolition of species” is realized as the dissolution of the distinction between art, literary genres, languages and hierarchies. […] A science fiction novel that is, at the same time, a symphony in four movements. […] Dath is an immensely imaginative and versatile intellectual.
+Here, the “abolition of species” is realized as the dissolution of boundaries between art, literary genres, languages and hierarchies. […] A science fiction novel that is, at the same time, a symphony in four movements. […] Dath is an immensely imaginative and versatile intellectual.

 – Frankfurter Allegemeine Zeitung

-Dietmar Dath joins the tradition of Voltaire and Jules Verne, of Thomas Morus and Mary Shelley.
-His novel tells of the downfall and rebirth of civilization.
-It is a fantastic love song, an epic meditation on the theory of evolution.
+Dietmar Dath joins the tradition of Voltaire and Jules Verne, of Thomas Morus and Mary Shelley. […] A fantastic love song, an epic meditation on the theory of evolution.